kconragan/dotvim/README.md

   2. Create a symlink to ~/.vimrc: `ln -s ~/.vim/vimrc ~/.vimrc`
   3. Go to your .vim directory: `cd ~/.vim/`
   4. Install Vundle: `git clone http://github.com/gmarik/vundle.git bundle/vundle`
+  5. Download and install [DroidSansMono][http://cosmix.org/software]
-  5. Launch Vim
+  6. Launch Vim
-  6. Type `:BundleInstall`
+  7. Type `:BundleInstall`
-  7.
+  8. Grab a cup of coffee, it should take 2-3 minutes depending on your network connection
-  8. Restart Vim (best) *or* re-source your vimrc by typing: `: source ~/.vimrc` if you're in a hurry
+  9. Restart Vim (best), *or* re-source your vimrc by typing: `: source ~/.vimrc` (if you're in a hurry)
-  9. Enjoy
+  10. Enjoy

 Note to self: set `git remote set-url origin git@github.com:kconragan/dotvim.git` on fresh clone